anandgarg91/sofsec/mdslides.md

   * Authentication Limits
     * CBC can be used to create MAC
     * One can forge the MAC by analysing the augmented pattern
-    * To fix it CBS-MAC is encrypted
+    * To fix it CBc-MAC is encrypted
     * Still it can be attack with complexity of $W^{b/2}$